yale-cpsc-419-templates/pset-3-template/README.md

       * "Timespan", containing the *year* of each agent's `begin_date` and the *year* of each agent's `end_date`, separated by a dash or hyphen
         * Some agents are still alive/active; in those cases the Timespan column must contain text such as "1967&ndash;"
         * An agent that has no timespan should have that fact displayed in this column in some reasonable manner
+        * Some dates are BC dates: they should be displayed as such when appropriate
         > **Note**: The table in the "Produced By" section must be sorted in ascending order of agent name, then part, then timespan and finally by nationality.
     * A section with header "Image", containing an image of the object
+      * The image must be no larger than 800 pixels wide and 600 pixels high
       * Some objects do not have images.
-For those objects, this section must *not* be present in the rendered webpage
+For those objects, this section must *not* be present in the rendered webpage.
+To check whether an object has an image you should make a request on your server to the image URL; if you do not receive a response (or if you receive an error in response), you know there is no image for that object
+        * We'll improve upon this control flow in Pset 4 when you will be permitted to use Javascript in your webpage, which will enable client-side requests to check validity of links.
       * For objects that *do* have images, you should display the image stored at a URL with the pattern:
         ```
         https://media.collections.yale.edu/thumbnail/yuag/obj/{obj-id}
         ```

     * A section with header "Classified As", containing an **unordered list** of all classifiers for the object, sorted in ascending order of the classifier name
       > **Note**: Despite the name "unordered list" given to the HTML `<ul>` element, the list in this case must be sorted in a particular order.
       > In HTML, an unordered list is simply a list in which the items are not numbered.